-It might take some practice and time, but start easy and take it step by step.
-For instance, start with zigzagging through the trees, or fly in-between houses (Make sure to do it in a safe way!).
+It might take some practice and time, but start easy and take it to step by step.
+For instance, start with zigzagging through the trees, or fly in-between houses (Make sure to do it safely!).
 As you practice, you will get more comfortable and smoother with manning the drone.

 P.S.
 I use the DJI Mavic Air and I love how much it can do and how small it is?.
 Which drone do you use?

 I’ve been playing with drones for a while now and one of the best discoveries to step up your drone footage is… *drumroll*… filters!
 And I do not mean the filters you add while editing.
 I am talking about filters in front of the lens of the camera on your drone.
 There are two kinds of filters: ND filters and PL filters.

 Often the scenery is too bright and the settings in the drone adapt to those bright situations by increasing the shutter speed and decreasing the ISO.
 If you are into more cinematic footage, the rule of thumb states that “The shutter speed should be double the frame rate”.
 So, if you film with a frame rate of 50 fps, the shutter speed should be at least 100 according to the rule of thumb.

 An ND filter acts as a pair of sunglasses for your drone camera.
 It decreases the brightness, making it possible to film in the most cinematic settings.
 When you look up ND filters you will see a number to describe them.
 That number means how many times the light is stopped before it reaches the lens.
 For example, a 4ND means the filter stops the light 4 times.
 The higher the number, the more often the light is stopped and the stronger the “sunglasses”.

 The Polarized (PL) filters are used to increase the contrast and to take away the reflections in the scenery.
 You will for example be able to see right through the beautiful blue water and see the coral reefs, and windows.
 Another really cool thing about the PL filters is that they make the colors more vivid.